 I am a native Virginian and a graduate of Hollins University.
 I have worked in non-profit association management for over 20 years with national organizations including SCORE (the Service Corps of Retired Executives), NALU (National Association of Life Underwriters) and CMAA (Club Managers Association of America).
 Prior to joining the dRC as a volunteer in 2015, I was the Administrative Assistant at St. Mary of the Immaculate Conception Catholic Church in Fredericksburg.
 In 2017, I was hired at the dRC as an Administrative Assistant.
 I enjoy working at the dRC because I believe in the mission of the organization, and it gives me an opportunity to work with individuals to help them overcome obstacles that may be preventing them from living their best life.

-Diann has been with the dRC for nearly 10 years.
+Diann has been with the dRC for over a decade.
 She and her service dog, Kato, provide information to consumers seeking assistance with acquiring a service dog.
 Diann currently serves as President of the Hearing Loss Association of America, Rappahannock Chapter.

 I graduated from Spotsylvania High School and went to Woodrow Wilson Rehabilitation Center to learn accounting.
 After my time at Woodrow, I volunteered at several places including the disAbility Resource Center.
 My volunteer position at the dRC turned into a part-time staff position and now I work as a Medicaid billing/data entry clerk.
 I am a graduate of the Virginia Partners in Policymaking program.

 Hello there!
-My name is Eric Barnes and I administer the disAbility Resource Centers premier durable medical equipment facility: The Equipment Connection.
-When I'm not busy repairing and wheelchairs and walkers I enjoy cooking fiery foods that bring Summer time to the belly of the consumer.
-I also enjoy hiking, jogging, hunting, and heading to the range to keep my retired United States Army Infantry eyes sharp (at least as sharp as they can be 🙂).
-Be well and may God Bless each of you!
-Salute.
+My name is Eric Barnes and I oversee the disAbility Resource Centers durable medical equipment re-use program, The Equipment Connection.
+When I'm not busy repairing and cleaning wheelchairs and walkers I enjoy cooking fiery foods that bring summertime to the belly of the consumer.
+I also enjoy hiking, jogging, hunting, and heading to the range to keep my retired United States Army Infantry eyes sharp!

 I recently returned to the Fredericksburg area after serving overseas for over 20 years with the International Mission Board.
 My desire is to assist individuals of all abilities to thrive in their community.
 This longing started during my time working in a women's halfway house.
 Since then, I have worked in various support agencies that help individuals stay and contribute to their community.
 I am looking forward to supporting my community as one of the new Service Facilitators.
 I am the mother of a college student and the wife of a wonderful guy!